0xcaff/extern_traces/README.md

    * make sure the ps4 can reach the specified listen port.
-   * make sure there is a high quality network link between the ps4 and trace collector. trace volume ranges from 10-50MB/s. messages will first spill to memory then get dropped if available memory is exceeded.
+   * make sure there is a high quality network link between the ps4 and trace collector. trace volume ranges from 10-50MB/s. messages will first spill to memory then get dropped if available memory is exceeded on the ps4.

 2. with extern_traces.prx loaded, launch the game.